 If you’ve decided to run your first half marathon, you are certainly in for a wild ride.
 Completing your first half marathon is an experience that will never be forgotten, and definitely worth all of the hard work during training.

-Knowing these 8 things before my first half marathon would have really helped set me at ease and prepare me for the most success possible.
+Knowing these 8 things before my first half marathon experience would have really helped set me at ease and prepare me for the most success possible.

 8 Things I Wish I Knew Before My First Half Marathon